 Then, there's Oppo's version of animated emoji which - similar to Animoji - use the front camera and sensors to mimic your facial expressions using either your own custom made character or a handful of animals.
 The former is disappointing, in that it has a grand selection of just five hair styles, so you have three short styles, one afro or dreadlocks, and you can't change the eye colour.
 It's safe to say, the character - despite being generated by scanning your literal face - won't look anything like you.

 In other words, there are a lot of gimmicks here that are fun for a few minutes, but soon become forgotten, while the actual cameras could do with more core work to be a better all-rounders.

 Given its near bezel-less screen, eye-catching rear glass panel and cool pop-up camera mechanism, the Oppo Find X is easily one of this year's most interesting phones.
 In fact, it's one of the most interesting phones we've seen in a long time.

-That vibrant display and class-leading battery life make it a winning device, but its less-than-stellar cameras, restrictive software and eye-watering price leave a bitter after taste to what is an otherwise delicious flagship.
+That vibrant display and class-leading battery life make it a winning device, but its less-than-stellar cameras, restrictive software and flagship-matching price leave a bitter after taste to what is an otherwise delicious flagship.

 In the end, the Oppo Find X is a promising glimpse at the future of smartphones.
 Bezel-less and notch-free screens are possible - as we've already seen from the Vivo NEX S - and we suspect we'll be seeing more of them as technology develops over time.
 Hopefully with more refined software and consideration for some of the features too.